 Special transportation arrangements and help in bivouacs are organized by the Vice-Director for Modified Events with (limited) assistance from the Company of St. René Goupîl.

-Special overnight accommodations for families & seniors in 2021
+Special overnight accommodations for families & seniors

 - Day-3 Sunday — See the blog for posts telling about special events Sunday.
 Look for posts on the same blog about hotels/motels along the pilgrimage route, Thursday to Sunday.